cvrachak/kubernetes-challenge/challenges/06-implement-monitoring.md

 ## Success Criteria

-how to your coach the aggregated view of your application and infrastructure that includes the following:
+Show to your coach the aggregated view of your application and infrastructure that includes the following:

 - Cluster monitoring that display the CPU Usage of each node.
 - The average response time over a period of 10 seconds for the 2 of the 4 microservices (Note Trips API you can monitor a single operation of the API).